Vyral/mark-adams/_posts/2022-10-13-do-these-3-things-before-you-buy.md

 Are you thinking about buying a house right now?
 You definitely should not buy a house until you do these three things:

 **1\.
-Make a list of the nonnegotiables you want in the house.** There's no such thing as the perfect house, so you want to have a list of your nonnegotiables.
+Make a list of the non-negotiables you want in the house.** There's no such thing as the perfect house, so you want to have a list of your nonnegotiables.
 When Lisa and I searched for our current house, we each made a list of ten, and then combined them into a single list of ten.
 That's how we chose this house.
 We knew when we looked at it that it was exactly what we were looking for because we had a list.

 {% include pullquote.html %}